- Post date:

 Response to the campaign has been broadly positive.
 I have a coalition of supporters, including the British Contact Lens Association (BCLA), the American Academy of Optometry, and the Food and Drug Administration in the USA.
 My “no water” graphic is now printed on stickers produced by the BCLA, which are being used on contact lens packaging by many UK opticians, and these are soon to be adopted and rolled out in the USA.

-Fight for Sight has provided much-needed support to the campaign and funded crucial research to improve the diagnosis and treatment of AK in future.
+has provided much-needed support to the campaign and funded crucial research to improve the diagnosis and treatment of AK in future.
 We also have a wonderful group of fellow patients who have supported the campaign and started to lobby for education and awareness of lens safety in their own communities.

 But there is more work to do – the use of the stickers is a good start, but the message is still not reaching enough lens wearers.
 Ultimately, I want to see the “no water” graphic printed directly on contact lens packs, and instructions for safe use to be given to all wearers across the world every single time they purchase lenses.